Mindfulness for People with Voice Disorders

 I hold a Graduate Certificate in Applied Mindfulness from West Chester University.

-This 8-week mindfulness course is specifically designed for people with voice disorders.
-It is modeled after the evidence-based Mindfulness Based Stress Reduction (MBSR) curriculum and will be delivered online over Zoom.
+My unique 8-week mindfulness course is specifically designed for people with voice disorders.
+It is modeled after the evidence-based Mindfulness Based Stress Reduction (MBSR) curriculum and is delivered online over Zoom.

 Mindfulness can help people with voice disorders reduce and manage stress, physical tension and pain or discomfort, social and emotional isolation, and feelings of loss.
 Practicing mindfulness in a group with a trained instructor has been shown to produce better outcomes than practicing alone.
+It also provides people with voice disorders an opportunity to learn with people who have similar struggles.
 Learn more here.

 Drop-in mindfulness sessions for people with voice disorders are ideal for those who: